The Members of the Board of Education

 Subcommittee Membership: Legislative

-Her leadership has been instrumental in developing educational activities and cultural awareness programs that celebrate diversity among groups of youngsters within Suffolk County.
-Ms. Mendelson received the 2012 Friends of Education Award from Stony Brook University's School of Professional Development Chapter of Phi Delta Kappa International in recognition of her outstanding commitment to service, research and leadership in education.
+Ms. Mendelson was honored with the 2012 Friends of Education Award from Stony Brook University's School of Professional Development Chapter of Phi Delta Kappa International in recognition of her outstanding commitment to service, research and leadership in education.
+She also received the Board Mastery Award from the New York State School Board’s Association for her participation in leadership development training opportunities.
+Most recently, Ms. Mendelson was elected to a three-year term on the Executive Committee of the Nassau-Suffolk School Boards Association.